tamasso-parec/DRIMS2-2025/README.md

 `echo "xhost +si:localuser:$(whoami) > /dev/null 2>&1" >> ~/.bashrc`

 This will add the safer xhost command to your .bashrc file, ensuring it runs without displaying any output in your terminal.

+Nevertheless, the start script already enable gui, so if you use the provided script you don't have to set any additional variable